-(39) a.
-THERE-c POSS-c APARTMENT NICE.
+(45) a.
+THERE-c POSS-c APARTMENT NICE. b.

-b.
 THERE-c λi^e POSS-bi^e APARTMENT NICE.

-In (39)b, b denotes John, c denotes the relevant American city, and in addition c appears (by agreement, but without being interpreted) on the variable introduced by the λ -operator, hence the striked through e in: $\lambda i^e \dots b^{i^e}$.
+In (45)b, b denotes John, c denotes the relevant American city, and in addition c appears (by agreement, but without being interpreted) on the variable introduced by the λ -operator, hence the striked through e in: $\lambda i^e \dots b^{e}$.
 Finally, b^i is spelled out as c, and if i denotes a city, b^i denotes a locative stage of John in that city.
+Of course the acceptability of (44)c and unacceptability of (44)d is expected: in the former case, POSS-b just indexes the locus for JOHN; in the latter case, the last clause has a semantic mismatch between POSS-c APARTMENT (meaning: John's apartment in the American city) and THERE-a (meaning: in the French city), and since no ellipsis is involved, no specifications can be disregarded, and a near-contradiction arises.

-These observations extend to locative deletion under ONLY, as is seen in (40).
+These observations extend to locative deletion under ONLY, as is seen in (46).